 Homemade guitars are part of the past, but still part of the present.

-Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo online has helped them find a new direction in life.
+Many times people have emailed me and said that just by hearing one of these guitars or seeing a photo of a cigar box guitar online has helped them find a new direction in life.

 Many of these people were coping with serious illness, trauma or some type of sadness.
 I have seen all kinds of people, from military veterans to lost teenagers, upon hearing the music these guitars make, it has helped them find a new path in life and even break out of the bondage of sadness.